 Installing this plug-in is very easy and requires copying one file in the right directory.

-Open thedialog from the main window.
+Open thedialog from the main window of GIMP.

 The dialog has a long list of various preferences.
 The last item in the list should be “Folders” and among the sub-items there are “Plug-ins”.
 When you enter the preferences for plug-ins folders, you should find some paths listed and you can open the path in your user directory directly from the same dialog.